Skip to content

 .embed('client', ClientPresenter);

-ClientPresenter's rules and UI blocks merge into the invoice response automatically.
-Define once — reuse in InvoicePresenter, OrderPresenter, ContractPresenter.
+ClientPresenter's rules and UI blocks merge automatically.
+Define once — reuse across InvoicePresenter, OrderPresenter, ContractPresenter.

 Pipeline Integration